Information and guidance on how to comment on a planning application

 All relevant comments will be taken into account when reaching a decision on a planning application and will be recorded on the planning file.

-We also cannot take into account changes to the application.
-As a result of negotiations the submitted details may change and only if the changes are significant will this application be re-advertised.
+As a result of negotiations the submitted details may change; case officers will use their discretion to decide whether the changes in the revised details are significant to require reconsultation and new publicity.
 If the changes are so significant, the Council may advise the applicant to submit a new planning application.

 Any revisions to the application will be updated accordingly on our online planning register.